 Cecilia Ömalm trained to be a photographer at the International Center for Photography in New York in the late 90s.
 Since the mid-2000s, she has had a successful career on the Swedish art scene, with a large number of exhibitions and works to be found in the Modern museet collection, among others.

 Mysticism and occultism have always interested Cecilia Ömalm.
-The Vitriol suite consists of objects taken from the artist Lisa Jeannin's alchemical laboratory.
+The Vitriol suite consists of objects taken from an alchemical laboratory.
 Still lives have been photographed, transferred to a glass negative and exposed to sunlight against cyanotype paper.
-The iron solution on the paper creates blue tones a little different for each...